Art Dojo: (2024–2025)

 Role: Installation Designer & Curator

 As the 1st artist residency it transformed the conference room into an immersive, interactive space.
-Working with Nigel Davis, K. Medulla handpicked artwork, helped produce a paper chandelier, and brought in studio materials to create a lived-in, artist-inspired environment.
+Working with Nigel Davis, K. Medulla to curate artwork, helped produce a paper chandelier, and brought in studio materials to create a lived-in, artist-inspired environment.
 She designed print and digital content for Art Dojo.
 The residency explored self-reflection, love, heartbreak, feminism, pro-Black identity, and spirituality, with private tours giving patrons deeper insight.
 The project launched Couch Potato, a podcast connecting artists, entrepreneurs, and advocates.
 The opening featured art prints and hemp teas; the closing included partnerships with Soul Theory and Ape Water to music vibes by DJ Kiya Lacey, signature cocktails, a QR code scavenger hunt by Eanaj Janae, and a panel discussion.

 Project Contributions